 We arrive at OlaBrisa and settle into a home that is freshly cleaned, that has our first several day's food (eggs, milk, whatever we ordered) already stocked in the fridge.

-Around 7pm we gather at the OlaBrisa common house for a light evening meal of fresh fish, salad, and local vegetables -- enjoying the opportunity to sit down and re-connect with more of our returning friends.
+Around 7pm we gather for a light evening meal of fresh fish, salad, and local vegetables -- enjoying the opportunity to sit down and re-connect with more of our returning friends.

-The next morning (and for all our mornings during our 3 week stay), we can either make our own breakfast, or walk down the pedestrian walkway to Rudi's cafe where there is fresh coffee, breakfast tea, freshly squeezed juice, and fresh bolillos.
+The next morning (and for all our mornings during our too brief stay), we can either make our own breakfast, or walk down the pedestrian walkway to Rudi's cafe where there is fresh coffee, breakfast tea, freshly squeezed juice, and fresh bolillos.

-If we like, at either 7am or 8am, we can join the warm water exercise group, the yoga group, the tai chi group, or the meditation group -- or we can relax on our own or take a long walk along the beach, which is a two minute walk from OlaBrisa.
+If we like, at either 7am or 8am, we can join the warm water exercise group or the tai chi group -- or we can relax on our own or take a long walk along the beach, which is a two minute walk from OlaBrisa.

-We decide to sign up for several of the three evening meals which are available at the common house each week.
+We decide to sign up for several of the three evening pot lucks each week.
 Each meal is simple but great, consisting of well-prepared fresh fish, chicken, or meat, an organic salad, and local organic vegetables (with of course chocolate for dessert).

 The other evenings of the week we plan to either eat in restaurants in town or to cook our own meals at home, possibly sharing this with a small group of friends.